LoopKit/loopdocs/docs/setup/overview.md

 The basic installation involves:

-1. Making sure you have macOS Sierra and the application Xcode 9
+1. Making sure you have macOS Sierra (or more recent High Sierra) and the application Xcode
 2. Downloading the Loop code
 3. Adding your Apple developer account to Xcode
 4. Making some basic edits to the Loop code using Xcode